osmdatar/rev-response/doc/resp1.md

    [`spnetwork`](https://github.com/edzer/spnetwork) package (RL).

-   'Networks' are not a part of OSM - they are a post-imposition by others wishing to use OSM for routing.
-We're simply not sure at present whether such arguably non-OSM functionality belongs in this package.
+   'Networks' are not a part of OSM - they are a post-imposition by others wishing to use OSM for routing (e.g. OSRM).
+We're unsure whether such arguably non-OSM functionality belongs in this package.
 A function to 'expose the network' has already been constructed as described in [this `osmdata` issue](https://github.com/osmdatar/osmdata/issues/39).